-Furnifold Simmons (1854-1940) served in the United States Senate for thirty years.
-Nicknamed "The Great White Father," Simmons led the white supremacy campaigns of 1898 and 1900.
+Furnifold Simmons (1854-1940) served in the United States Senate for thirty years where he was among the leaders who helped to establish the Intracoastal Waterway.
+Nicknamed "The Great White Father," Simmons was a segregationist who helped lead the white supremacy campaigns of 1898 and 1900.
 In those campaigns, Democrats broke the Republican-Populist coalition that had gained power in North Carolina politics.
 Simmons was effectively North Carolina's "political boss" during the first three decades of the twentieth century, constructing an organization that became known as the Simmons Machine.
-Beyond the political arena, he was among the leaders who helped to establish the Intracoastal Waterway.

 A "Southern" version of the popular slogan "I Like Ike."
 Republican Dwight D. Eisenhower was elected president during a time when faith in the American dream and a fascination with pop culture were on the rise.
 Large numbers of American women voted during this period, and the woman's vote was eagerly sought.
 Paraphernalia such as "I Like Ike" stockings, telephones, and jewelry could be purchased.
 One could even buy a 'Mamie' (Mrs. Eisenhower) tape dispenser.

 Wilmer "Vinegar Bend" Mizell pitched for the Pittsburgh Pirates, New York Mets, and St. Louis Cardinals.
 Although an Alabama native, Mizell moved to Midway, North Carolina, in Davidson County, after retiring from baseball and ran for Congress, serving from 1969 to 1973.
 He also served in the Ford, Reagan, and Bush presidential administrations.